 Another source of trouble is that sometimes we try to help somebody and it does not work.
 Then we become discouraged.
 A drastic example is trying to help someone in our family and the person commits suicide.
 That is a horrible situation and it is easy to blame ourselves: “If I had only done this or that, then this person would not have killed himself or herself.”
 We can become very discouraged in the process of trying to act like a bodhisattva.
 When it seems like we have failed, we feel so guilty and horrible that it could become a big obstacle in our paths.

 The problem here is that we think in terms of inappropriate models.
 We think that we are God, or that we should have been God, and we should have been able to stop something from happening to someone else.
 In Buddhism, we say, “That is not possible.
 No one is omnipotent.
 There is only a certain amount of energy in the universe.”
-Scientists agree to this as well.
+Scientists agree with this as well.
 One aspect of the energy in the universe is the force of Buddha-activity, which is the enlightening influence that a Buddha can exert on anybody.
 The other is the energy of the impulses that come into people’s minds, in other words karma.
 Karma refers to the impulses that come to our minds based on previous habits of doing things.
 Because there is only a certain amount of energy in the universe, one cannot override the other.
 All that a Buddha or a bodhisattva can do is to try to influence someone in a positive way.
 He or she cannot stop anyone from doing something.
 If the impulse to commit suicide is so strong in someone’s mind, the person is going to do it anyway.

 A very interesting example happened one day when I was in Dharamsala in India.
 In front of the library where I worked was a mouse drowning in a drain.
 One of my friends rescued the mouse and put it on the ground to recover.
 As soon as he walked away, a large hawk swooped down and took the mouse.

 We need not think, from that example, that we cannot help anybody because it is his or her karma what will happen.
-Do not think that karma is fate.
-“It is the fate of the mouse that it is going to die.
-There is no reason for me to help because it is the mouse's karma to die.”
+Do not think that karma is fate, “It is the fate of the mouse that it is going to die.
+There is no reason for me to help because it is the mouse’s karma to die.”
 We try our best.
 If the person we are trying to help has some seed or potential from his or her side to be helped, then our helping will connect with that and we shall be able to benefit the person.
 If there were no seed, it would be like the example of this mouse: we rescue it, but it dies anyway.

 It is the same thing when we try to help others.
 Aspiring to be bodhisattvas, we try our best to help them.
 If it works, fine.
 We do not congratulate ourselves or go around telling others how compassionate and wonderful we are.
 If it does not work, we need not feel guilty.
 We need not emotionally whip ourselves or punish ourselves.
 We tried our best and if that person had been receptive, it would have worked.
 They were not, so there is nothing that we could have done.
 Nobody is an omnipotent God.
 Certainly, we are not.
 Nobody can stop somebody from doing something if the impulses in that person’s mind are so strong.